1. Confirm that you have qualifying full-time employment.

 How to consolidate.
 You can apply for a Direct Consolidation Loan from the U.S. Department of Education’s consolidation website in one of two ways:

-- You can submit an electronic application in about 45 minutes by logging in with your Federal Student Aid (FSA) ID and password.
+- You can submit an electronic application in 45 minutes or less by logging in with your Federal Student Aid (FSA) ID and password.

 - Or you can download the Direct Loan Consolidation Application, fill it out, and send it to your newly chosen servicer (a link to a downloadable PDF of the Direct Loan Consolidation Application and the associated instructions can be found at the bottom left corner of the U.S. Department of Education’s consolidation website).

 Choosing a servicer.
-For faster processing, the U.S. Department of Education recommends choosing MOHELA, the newly appointed PSLF servicer.
+Choose MOHELA, the newly appointed PSLF servicer.
 If you apply to consolidate online, check the box indicating you are pursuing PSLF and choose MOHELA from the servicer selection drop down menu.
 If you are mailing in a paper consolidation application, you can send your completed application to MOHELA at the following address:

 c/o Aidvantage LCP - E1140